 The landscape along the road heading north from Pézenas to Roujan and Gabian, then on towards Bédarieux, is almost completely dominated by vineyards.
 It is a landscape we know well, having been coming to this region of Languedoc on and off for the last 20 years or so.
 Indeed, Les Vignerons de La Carignano, the quaintly-named grower co-operative in Gabian, which lies 10 kilometres or so north of Pézenas, was one of the first wine-related visits I ever made, back in the days when I was a mere wine “amateur” (or even novice!).
 At the time, La Carignano was blazing a bit of a trail for Languedoc wines, garnering much praise from the likes of Oz Clarke.
 And they were indeed very good wines.

 La Carignano has long since ceased to exist - as have many other co-operatives in the region - having struggled to adapt to the changing market, dwindling demand (from both home and foreign markets) and competition from the ever-increasing number of independent growers.
 The upside was that some quality vineyards came up for sale.
-And so it was that younger vignerons like Emmanuel Pageot and his wife Karen Turner were able to seize the opportunity to move in and inject new life - and to realise the potential of those established vineyards and some great (and very varied) terroir.
+And so it was that younger vignerons like Emmanuel Pageot and Karen Turner were able to seize the opportunity to move in and inject new life - and to realise the potential of those established vineyards and some great (and very varied) terroir.
 I first met Emmanuel at The Outsiders tasting in London in November 2012 and really loved the wines that he was making.
 So it was great to meet up again with Emmanuel in 2013, this time in his cellar in Gabian.